Margaret Thatcher's power suits, handbags go on sale

-LONDON Handbags, clothes and jewellery owned by the late British prime minister Margaret Thatcher are to go on sale on Tuesday, with some items expected to fetch up to 180,000 pounds.
+LONDON Dec 15 Handbags, clothes and jewellery owned by the late British prime minister Margaret Thatcher are to go on sale on Tuesday, with some items expected to fetch up to 180,000 pounds ($273,000).

 Up to 350 "historic and personal lots" related to Thatcher are on offer, and include Britain's only woman prime minister's wedding dress, her red prime ministerial dispatch bag and a figure of an eagle given to her by former U.S. president Ronald Reagan.